huderlem/porymap/docsrc/manual/introduction.rst

     Porymap Main Window

+.. |button-pencil| image:: images/introduction/pencil.png
+   :height: 24

 Now, let's make our first basic edit using Porymap.
 We'll use the Pencil Tool to draw some more flowers on the grass in Petalburg City.
 First, make sure the Pencil Tool is selected.
-You can click the Pencil Tool button, press the ``N`` shortcut, or select *Tools -> Pencil*.
+You can click the |button-pencil| button, press the ``N`` shortcut, or select ``Tools > Pencil``.
 The various painting Tool buttons are found on the left side of the toolbar above the map area.

 .. figure:: images/introduction/tool-buttons.png
     :alt: Tool Buttons